maciejsaw/supersimple-extensible-function/README.md

 [View demo on Codepen](http://codepen.io/maciejsawicki/pen/VmogqW)

 Without the extensibleFunction, on DAY 3 you would scatter your code accross different files.
-After some time a simple function to open a sidebar will become bloated and harder to maintain.
+If you continue this proccess, after some time the initially simple function to open a sidebar will become bloated and harder to maintain.

 With extensibleFunction, you can keep the fix for the popups in the same file/folder that is responsible for popups.
 Consider organising your folders per "user story", for example
 * ShowingSidebar